 - Women manipulate men to take care of them

-- Men happily oblige because thanks to indoctrination and society pressure they don’t know any better
+- Men happily oblige because thanks to indoctrination and societal pressure they don’t know any better

 - At the core, women are stupid and men are the only ones who move society forward

-- Men go to war, women not (or don’t have to)
+- Men go to war, women do not (or don’t have to)

-- Men retire later (in spite they have shorter life expectancy)
+- Men retire later in spite they have a shorter life expectancy

 - Men support women (the other way around is exceedingly rare)

 - Men work all their lives (women temporarily)